Skip To Content

 Do I need one smart meter for gas and another for electricity?

-If your home’s gas and electricity are supplied by different suppliers, we suggest having your electric smart meter installed before your gas smart meter.
-We have a lot more information about smart meters and the installation process on our installation process page.
+Where you have different suppliers for gas and electricity, it can help to have the electricity smart meter installed first.
+You can find more information about smart meters and the installation process on our installation process page.